Conformance

 The DITA specification defines several core features, as summarized in the following list.
 Any implementation that supports a feature MUST conform to all rules laid out in the section that describes the feature.

-9. Resolving @chunk attributes, as described in Chunking.
+7. Resolving @chunk attributes, as described in About the chunk attribute, Processing chunk="combine", and Processing chunk="split".

 In addition, certain DITA elements have normative rules associated regarding how to render or process those elements.